-This article aims to provide extra guidance when using Google as a Directory service with Connect for Chromebooks.
+This article provides guidance when using Google as a Directory with Connect for Chromebooks.

 The Chromebook authentication feature allows internal users to authenticate themselves using their Google credentials, whilst enforcing organizational web filtering policies wherever they are located.